3.13 Child Protection Medical Examinations including injuries to non-mobile children

 - A child or young person may have physical, developmental or emotional evidence that may assist partner agencies with their assessment of a child and family;

-- When there is a possibility of gathering forensic evidence (e.g. specimens or photographs);
+- There is a possibility of gathering forensic evidence (e.g. specimens or photographs);

-- In order to provide reassurance to a young person and their immediate family members or carers.
+- In order to address concerns to a young person and/or their carers.

-3. The Medical Assessment: Aid to decide whether a medical assessment is required and who to ask and what it involves:
+3. The Medical Examination: Guidance on deciding whether a medical examination is required and who to ask and what it involves:

 A decision regarding the best person to see the child will depend on the child’s presentation and age see below.